Bicycle Music Company: Early history

-By 2010, Bicycle Music had purchased additional song catalogs including artists Cyndi Lauper, Tammy Wynette, Ozomatli, Marshall Goodman (co-wrote for Sublime and Long Beach All-Stars), Dwight Yoakam, Montell Jordan, and more. in April 2010, Bicycle acquired part of the TVT Records catalogue, including Pretty Hate Machine by Nine Inch Nails.
+By 2010, Bicycle Music had purchased additional song catalogs including artists Cyndi Lauper, Tammy Wynette, Ozomatli, Marshall Goodman (co-wrote for Sublime and Long Beach Dub All-Stars), Dwight Yoakam, Montell Jordan, and more. in April 2010, Bicycle acquired part of the TVT Records catalogue, including Pretty Hate Machine by Nine Inch Nails.

 In October 2013, The Bicycle Music Company acquired the catalogue of Wind-Up Records and partnered with Concord Music Group to distribute the catalogue.
 Concord and Bicycle merged in April 2015, and Concord acquired the rest of Wind-Up in May 2015.

 Concord Bicycle Music

 Bicycle Music had completed over 100 publishing and master recording catalog deals by 2015.
 That year, the Bicycle Music Company was merged with Concord Music Group to form the fully-integrated global music company called Concord Bicycle Music.